sergio-dr/xisf/README.md

 class XISF()
 ```

-Implements an *incomplete* (attached images only) baseline XISF Decoder and a simple baseline Encoder.
+Implements an baseline XISF Decoder and a simple baseline Encoder.
 It parses metadata from Image and Metadata XISF core elements.
 Image data is returned as a numpy ndarray
 (using the "channels-last" convention by default).

 What's supported:
 - Monolithic XISF files only
-    - XISF blocks with attachment block locations (neither inline nor embedded block locations as required
+    - XISF data blocks with attachment, inline or embedded block locations
-      for a complete baseline decoder)
     - Planar pixel storage models, *however it assumes 2D images only* (with multiple channels)
     - UInt8/16/32 and Float32/64 pixel sample formats
     - Grayscale and RGB color spaces